jtz/Bitcoin-Trading-Simulator/ReadMe.md

 ## Overview

-Bitcoin trading simulator is a Python project that simulates Bitcoin trading by implementing two elementary functions on Bitcoin trading: price viewing and simulated trading.
+Bitcoin trading simulator is a Python application that simulates Bitcoin trading by achieving the following functionalities: view current price, view historical price, and simulated trading.
 It enables users to invest Bitcoin without spending real money.

 ## Solution